bq3573/Algorithms/README.md

 # MorePractice
 # Gift List Command Line Program

+## Current Development Stage

+Although the project works functionally I am still in the process of implementing the pygments library to make the .py file output to be more stylized.

 ## Objective

 Get experience building Python applications and creating a GUI as well as implementing Python Libraries such as